 In the two years since the decision, 43 states and the District of Columbia have adopted economic nexus laws or policies.
 Most have also imposed collection and reporting requirements on marketplace facilitators (e.g., Amazon, eBay, and Walmart) to capture more sales tax revenue.

 The coronavirus (COVID-19) pandemic has made selling online essential for many businesses.
 Economic nexus and marketplace facilitator laws obligate many online sellers to register in states where they have no physical presence.
 It’s a perfect storm for ecommerce businesses.
 To weather it, you need an online shopping cart optimized to handle the following six sales tax compliance factors.

 1. Tax rates

 There are more than 13,000 different sales tax jurisdictions in the United States, many of them overlapping: A sale sourced to one address may be subject to state, county, city, and one or more special jurisdiction sales tax rates.
-Ensuring all rates are accurate when they’re all subject to change is a monumental task.
+Ensuring rates are accurate when they’re subject to change is a monumental task.
 If managed manually, it’s also vulnerable to errors.

 Because sales tax rates don’t align with ZIP codes, the most effective way to determine the proper rate for any transaction is to use geolocation technology that bases rates on the exact location of the sale.
 When incorporated into an online shopping cart as part of a complete sales tax solution, rates can be determined in the blink of an eye.
 When changes occur, rates are automatically updated in the system.